bede/vespasian/README.md

 An `x86_64` Miniconda installation is required in order to install Vespasian.

-- If your Mac has an Intel processor, skip this step.
+- If using a Mac with an Intel processor, skip this step.
 Otherwise:

   ```bash
   arch -x86_64 zsh